Edward Wood, 1st Earl of Halifax: Later life

 Back in the United Kingdom, Halifax refused to rejoin the Conservative front bench, arguing that it would be inappropriate as he had been working for the Labour Government then still in office.
-The Labour Government were proposing that India become fully independent by May 1948 (later brought forward to August 1947) with no plans in place to protect minorities.
+The Labour Government were proposing that India become fully independent by May 1948 (later brought forward to August 1947).
 Viscount Templewood (as Samuel Hoare was now known) opposed the plan, but Halifax spoke in the government's favour, arguing that it was not appropriate to oppose the plan if no alternative was suggested.
 He persuaded many wavering peers to support the government.

 In retirement, Halifax returned to largely honorary pursuits.
 He was Chancellor of the Order of the Garter.
 He was an active governor of Eton and Chancellor of Oxford University.
 He was an honorary Fellow of All Souls from 1934.
 He was Chancellor of the University of Sheffield and High Steward of Westminster Abbey.
 He was Master of the Middleton Hunt.
 He was President of the Pilgrims Society, a society dedicated to better Anglo-American relations.
 From 1947 he was chairman of the General Advisory Council of the BBC.
 From 1957 he was Grand Master of the Order of Saint Michael and Saint George.

 By the mid-1950s, his health was failing.
 One of his last major speeches in the House of Lords was in November 1956, when he criticised the government's Suez policy and the damage it was doing to Anglo-American relations.
 He did little to challenge the critical view of appeasement which was then fashionable.
 His 1957 autobiography Fulness of Days was described in the Dictionary of National Biography as "gently evasive".
 David Dutton describes it as "an extremely reticent book which added little to the historical record".
 He gave the impression that he had been Chamberlain's faithful subordinate, omitting to mention his role in changing policy in spring 1939.

 He died of a heart attack at his estate at Garrowby on 23 December 1959, aged 78.
 His widow survived him until 1976.